 - Checkout: PayPal Checkout works well if you just want to sell using simple buy buttons or if you want to add a supplemental payment option to your existing online store.
 PayPal will offer your customers an option to check out with PayPal as well as PayPal Credit and Venmo, based on what user data it has available.
 Merchants worried about PCI compliance may appreciate that PayPal Checkout takes the issue out of their hands by redirecting customers to its site to complete transactions.

 - Payments Advanced: With PayPal’s intermediate option, Payments Advanced, you can build your payment buttons and simply copy/paste some code onto your site to enable PayPal as your shopping cart.
 You’ll also get hosted checkout templates, allowing customers to stay on your website during their purchase instead of rerouting to PayPal’s site.
-The Advanced plan costs $5/month and is customizable but doesn’t require a lot of technical knowledge.
+The Advanced plan is customizable, but doesn’t require a lot of technical knowledge.

 - Payments Pro: Get your standard PayPal features, hosted checkout pages, and a virtual terminal for a monthly fee and processing costs.
-Payments Pro costs an additional $30/month.
 Payments Pro is the only PayPal plan that includes the virtual terminal for no additional charge — if you implement a virtual terminal without Payments Pro, the virtual terminal alone will cost $30 a month.

 PayPal’s other services include: